Skip to content

 • A clean mortgage payment record counts heavily in your favour

-• Lenders distinguish between a few missed credit card payments and missed mortgage payments
+• Lenders draw a line between a few missed credit card payments and missed mortgage payments

-• Two years of clean mortgage payments opens many more doors
+• Two years of clean mortgage payments opens up far more doors

 Product transfer vs remortgage with bad credit

-If your credit issues occurred after you took out your current mortgage, a product transfer might be the easier path.
+If your credit problems appeared after you took out your current mortgage, a product transfer may be the simpler route.

 Comparison